yazgoo/blag/content/posts/2017-11-29-neovim-one-week-without-tmux.md

 detaching:

-  tmux is a terminal multiplexer, but it also supports detaching/attaching this is really a usefull feature I'm not ready to lose yet.
+  tmux is a terminal multiplexer, but it also supports detaching/attaching this is really a useful feature I'm not ready to lose yet.
-  For example, it allows me to upgrade my terminal emulator without loosing my session.
+  For example, it allows me to upgrade my terminal emulator without losing my session.

   As mentioned here https://github.com/neovim/neovim/issues/5035#issuecomment-288144900 ,
   lets use abduco (a detach clone) for that: